svalinn/DAGMC/doc/index.rst

 DAGMC: Direct Accelerated Geometry Monte Carlo
 ==============================================

-The Direct Accelerated Geometry Monte Carlo (DAGMC) software package allows users to perform Monte Carlo radiation transport directly on CAD models.
-The DAGMC library, which contains the underlying ray tracing and geometry operations, is a part of the Mesh-Oriented datABase (MOAB_) library.
-The main DAGMC toolkit contains the functionality for coupling with physics codes as well as other related tools.

 .. raw:: html
    :file: slideshow.html

+Direct Accelerated Geometry Monte Carlo (DAGMC) is a software package that allows users to perform Monte Carlo radiation transport directly on CAD models.

-DAGMC is designed in a modular fashion so that it can be integrated into a variety of Monte Carlo radiation codes.
-The CNERG_ research group at the University of Wisconsin--Madison (UW) has historically focused on integration with MCNP5_, but DAGMC has also been integrated into Geant4_, Fluka_, Tripoli4_, and Shift_.
-There are also planned efforts to integrate DAGMC into other packages such as MCNP6_, Serpent2_, OpenMC_, Phits_, and Frensie.
+DAGMC has been integrated into a variety of Monte Carlo radiation codes including MCNP5_, Geant4_, Fluka_, Tripoli4_, and Shift_.
+There are also efforts planned to integrate DAGMC into other codes such as MCNP6_, Serpent2_, OpenMC_, Phits_, and Frensie.

-DAGMC currently relies on using the solid modeling software Trelis_ or Cubit_ to prepare solid models.
+DAGMC currently relies on using the solid modeling software Cubit_ or Trelis_ to prepare solid models.
 These packages can be used to import CAD models from other tools such as SolidWorks, CATIA, etc., or to create geometry from scratch.
-DAGMC also relies on Trelis/Cubit to assign materials and other geometry-related information such as tallies and variance reduction parameters.
-Some knowledge of the specific Monte Carlo application is necessary for other parameters such as source definition and run control.
+DAGMC also relies on Trelis/Cubit to assign materials and other geometry-related information.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   install
+   getting_started/index
    usersguide/index
-   devguide/index
-   upcoming
+   contribute/index

 .. toctree::
    :hidden:

-   gallery/gallery
+   gallery/index
+   usersguide/UnderstandingRayHistoryState

 .. _CNERG: http://cnerg.github.io
 .. _MOAB: http://press3.mcs.anl.gov/sigma/moab-library